-When it comes to maintaining our bodies, the one thing we all often fall behind in is our posture.
+When it comes to maintaining our bodies healthy guide, the one thing we all often fall behind in is our posture.
 Although we’re conscious about it and want to have a good posture, we hardly put the effort into it.
 Maintaining good posture isn’t just about looking smart, it’s about taking care of your health and body as a whole.
 Not having a proper posture could misalign your entire skeleton system starting from your backbone and rocket you into a depth of pain.

 Being mindful is of core importance when it comes to wanting a good posture.
 It applies to your everyday activities, such as reading, watching TV, chores, etc. It is because of our lack of awareness that we usually tend to slump or forget to keep our backs straight.
 Be aware of what you’re doing, your position and you’re feeling.
 Readjust if you become aware of your bad posture or a certain pain due to it.
 It is being mindful that is the first step when it comes to maintaining a good posture and it is a good and healthy start.